mathiasbynens/regenerate/README.md

 // → /[`ace-i]|\uD834\uDF06/
 ```

 Any arguments passed to `regenerate()` will be added to the set right away.
-Both code points (numbers) as symbols (strings consisting of a single Unicode symbol) are accepted, as well as arrays containing values of these types.
+Both code points (numbers) and symbols (strings consisting of a single Unicode symbol) are accepted, as well as arrays containing values of these types.

 ```js
 regenerate(0x1D306, 'A', '©', 0x2603).toString();